paulmach/go.geo/README.md

 	// lng/lat data, in this case, is encoded at 6 decimal place precision path := geo.Decode("smsqgAtkxvhFwf@{zCeZeYdh@{t@}BiAmu@sSqg@cjE", 1e6)

-	// reduce using Douglas Peucker to the given threshold.
+	// reduce using Douglas-Peucker to the given threshold.
 	// Note the threshold distance is in the coordinates of the points,
 	// which in this case is degrees. p.Reduce(1.0e-5)